 - Best Composting Toilets

 Other Off-Grid Laws in New Mexico

-- Tiny Houses: New Mexico has laws which are friendly towards tiny homes.
-Tiny homes have their own codes which includes exemptions from the normal building codes.
+- Tiny Houses: New Mexico has laws that are friendly towards tiny homes.
+Tiny homes have their own codes, which include exemptions from the standard building codes.
 It varies depending on zoning, but the law usually requires tiny homes to sit on a foundation and are connected to an approved onsite sewage system.

 - RVs/Mobile homes: On any zoned land, the laws about living in an RV in New Mexico are usually fairly strict.
 The biggest concern for most counties is that the RV is connected to an onsite sewage system.

 - Earthen homes: Earthen homes are legal in New Mexico.
 They are specifically addressed in building codes, which you can read here.

 Do you live off-grid in New Mexico?
 Let us know about your experiences in the comments section below.